 What Happened To Dubai Zoo

-The Dubai Safari Park provides a immersive wildlife adventure unlike any other in the UAE.
-It’s evident that plenty of work has gone into making sure the creatures here are comfortable; a noticeable improvement into the cramped environs of this erstwhile Dubai Zoo.
-We definitely recommend it for a day of enjoyment for all animal lovers in Dubai!
+The Dubai Safari Park provides an immersive wildlife adventure unlike any other in the UAE.
+It’s evident that plenty of work has gone into making sure the creatures here are comfortable; a noticeable improvement in the cramped environs of this erstwhile Dubai Zoo.
+We recommend it for a day of enjoyment for all animal lovers in Dubai!